dockerised/dockerfiles/heic2jpg/README.md

 When air-dropping images between Apple devices images are transferred with a .HEIC format which most other platforms do not support.
 Using Docker makes it work for Windows and MacOS.

-This Docker container has been published to a public registry  [george7522/heic2jpg](https://hub.docker.com/repository/docker/george7522/heic2jpg) so the build step below is not required.

 ![gif](2021-12-22_00.32.29.gif)